temporalio/documentation/docs/typescript/clients.md

 - `client.start` ("Non-Blocking"): returns a handle immediately after Workflow starts
 - (Advanced) `client.signalWithStart`: signal a Workflow and optionally start one if there is none running.
 See the [Signals docs](/docs/typescript/workflows) for details.

+Any of these can be started on a recurring schedule with the `cronSchedule` option, but there are important caveats you should read in the [Cron Workflows section](#scheduling-cron-workflows).

 <details>
 <summary>Note: Scheduling is not the same as Starting
 </summary>